Can CBD Help With Sleep? Scientific Evidence & My Experience

 We all know how important sleep is to our overall health.
 Lack of proper rest leads to negative physical and mental health effects, decreasing your cognitive performance and increasing the risk of serious health issues (1).

-The good news is that cannabidiol, commonly known as CBD, may have beneficial effects on sleep.
+The good news is that cannabidiol, commonly known as CBD, may benefit sleep.
 Many people are choosing CBD over prescription sleep aids because it’s natural and has mild side effects.

-Research suggests that CBD may help by improving the underlying causes of poor sleep like anxiety and chronic pain, as well as directly making you more sleepy.
+Research suggests CBD may improve sleep quality and address the underlying causes of poor sleep, like anxiety and chronic pain.

 What Does the Research Say?

 Although further high-quality clinical research is needed, multiple studies show the potential of CBD in helping people sleep better.
-The evidence suggests that CBD may help by improving problems that lead to poor sleep, such as anxiety and pain, as well as directly affecting sleep.
+The evidence suggests that CBD can improve sleep quality directly and may also help by improving problems that lead to poor sleep, such as anxiety and chronic pain.

 CBD’s Direct Effects On Sleep